Minor in Global Public Health and the Common Good

 The minor provides opportunities for academic and experiential learning, reflection and service in the United States and overseas.

-The minor in Global Public Health and the Common Good is open to students with career interests in medicine, nursing, environmental studies and public health.
-It will prepare students for postgraduate studies in public health (MPH and PhD) and enrich the education of students headed to medicine, dentistry and nursing.
+The minor in Global Public Health and the Common Good will prepare students for postgraduate studies in public health (MPH and PhD).
 And because public health is highly interdisciplinary and intersects many fields of human endeavor, the minor is open also to students interested in law, economics, international studies, mathematics, physics, chemistry, the humanities, business, social work and education.

 The minor in Global Public Health and the Common Good is composed of 3 required courses and 3 electives.